timker/docs/docs/_documentation/Deploy-NET-Core-to-AWS-ECS.md

  7. Configure **Travis CI** to deploy your `redis-geo` fork to your AWS ECS Service
  8. Playing with your deployed .NET Core Docker App!

-Whislt this may seem like a lot of effort to deploy a Docker App, most of the above steps only need to be done once - only **steps 6-8** are repeatable for each new project that you want to deploy to your ECS Container EC2 Instance.
+Whilst this may seem like a lot of effort to deploy a Docker App, most of the above steps only need to be done once - only **steps 6-8** are repeatable for each new project that you want to deploy to your ECS Container EC2 Instance.